cobbler/cobbler/docs/cobbler-conf.rst

 authentication
 ==============
-What users can log into the WebUI and Read-Write XMLRPC?
+What users can log into the WebUI and Read-Write XML-RPC?

 Choices: